Employment Immigration

 • Pursue Your Immigration Dreams

 You can work and live in the U.S. with our business immigration support.
-Get a free consultation at Caroly Pedersen, Esq - American Immigration Law Centers.
+Get a free intake consultation.
 We’ll talk about your case and provide advice about the best path forward for residency.
 To prepare your case, we’ll consider your qualifications and gather the required documentation.
 Then, we’ll represent you throughout the whole process.
 Let’s start your immigration journey today!

 R-1 Visas for Religious Workers

-With years of experience in obtaining religious worker visas, Caroly Pedersen, Esq - American Immigration Law Centers will take care of the entire process from beginning to end, including providing legal advice to both you and your religious organization, obtaining USCIS approval, preparing the case for visa issuance at the U.S. Consulate, and providing guidance every step along the way.
+With years of experience in obtaining religious worker visas, American Immigration Law Center will take care of the entire process from beginning to end, including providing legal advice to both you and your religious organization, obtaining USCIS approval, preparing the case for visa issuance at the U.S. Consulate, and providing guidance every step along the way.
 Contact us today!

 • Overview